 College enrollment is increasing across the United States.
 Nationally, the majority of recent high school graduates (70 percent) enroll, with more immediately enrolling in four-year than two-year colleges.
 However, college enrollment patterns vary considerably among urban areas such as Newark.
 In Baltimore, immediate college enrollments have decreased.
 In Los Angeles, college enrollments were static from 2008-2014, and almost twice as many students enrolled in two-year than four-year colleges.
-Whereas in both Chicago and New York, enrollments steadily increased, and more high school students enrolled in four-year than two-year college enrollments have increased over time, and more students enrolled in four-year than two-year colleges.
+Whereas in both Chicago and New York, enrollments steadily increased, and more high school students enrolled in four-year than two-year colleges.
+Newark appears to be in line with trends from Chicago and New York, where immediate college enrollments have increased over time, and more students enrolled in four-year than two-year colleges.
 These trends indicate that there is wide variation in college enrollment patterns across the United States.